QUICK SUMMARY:

 For example, a prospect may see your client’s Pinterest account and save a couple of Pins.
 A few weeks later, they head directly to a search engine, find your client’s website, and follow through with an online sale.

 In these scenarios, it’s challenging to attribute full credit to your client’s social media marketing efforts.
-In fact, it’s nearly impossible to keep track of everything.
-That said, having the proper infrastructure helps fill these gaps (e.g., using Google Analytics to track website activity derived from social media).
+In fact, it’s difficult to capture every touchpoint manually as a social media marketer.
+Having the proper infrastructure helps fill these gaps (e.g., using Google Analytics to track website activity derived from social media).

 This multi-channel approach creates a roadmap of the customer journey and shows how your agency’s marketing efforts are intertwined.
-In turn, it demonstrates the full impact of social media campaigns and instills more confidence in your agency’s capabilities.
+In turn, it demonstrates the full impact of your campaigns and instills more confidence in your agency’s capabilities.

-Use a Google Analytics dashboard to establish a correlation between your client’s social media campaigns and website activity.
+Use a Google Analytics dashboard to establish a correlation between your client’s social media initiatives and website activity.
 Get more granular insight into customer behavior–try this dashboard free for 14 days on AgencyAnalytics.

-How To Prove Social Media ROI to Your Clients
+How To Prove Social Media Marketing ROI to Your Clients

-Before going full steam ahead on social media campaigns, have a 1:1 conversation to understand your client’s overall business objectives.
+Before going full steam ahead, have a 1:1 conversation to understand your client’s overall business objectives.
+For full guidance on this, read The Ultimate Guide to Setting Goals With Marketing Agency Clients.

-For example, let’s say you have an eCommerce client that wants to achieve $120K in revenue for the next quarter.
+For example, let’s say you have an ecommerce client that wants to achieve $120K in revenue for the next quarter.
 Most leads and online sales have come in through Instagram, where they have a solid social media presence.
-Based on this, it makes the most sense to focus on social efforts that generate leads.
+Based on this, focusing on social efforts that generate leads makes the most sense.

 Deciding on a specific social media goal also assists with the subsequent campaign creation.
 For example, this may include leveraging product tags in Instagram shopping or incorporating lead generation forms in ad campaigns.